nefrob/nefrob.github.io/index.md

   May 2020

   <div style="max-width:80%;">
   The DRA allows for two parties to exchange encrypted messages from initial shared secrets (ex. from key agreement protocol like X3HD).
-Makes use of cryptograhic concepts including: KDF-chains, Diffie-Hellman key exchange and authenticated encryption.
+Makes use of cryptographic concepts including: KDF-chains, Diffie-Hellman key exchange and authenticated encryption.
 Both the base and header encryption variant of the algorithm are present.
 The project was implemented in Python.
   </div>

   [GitHub Source](https://github.com/nefrob/double-ratchet-alg)